erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ### With type-based optimization

-When the compiler can figure out type information about the arguments it can emit more effective code.
+When the compiler can figure out type information about the arguments it can emit more efficient code.
 One would like to add a guard that restricts the argument to a 58 bit integer, but unfortunately the compiler cannot yet make use of such a guard test.

 But adding a redundant input bit mask to the Erlang code puts the compiler on the right track.
-This is a kludge, and will only be used until the compiler has been improved to deduce the same information from a guard instead:
+This is a kludge, and will only be used until the compiler has been improved to deduce the same information from a guard instead.

 Erlang code; note the first redundant mask to 35 bits:
 ``` erlang